prashantbaher/tcc-blog/_posts/solidworks-macros/2019-03-05-sketch-create-line.md

 ## Video of Code on YouTube

-Please see below video on **how to Open Saved Documents** from Visual Studio.
+Please see below video on **how to create 2D Line** from Solidworks VBA Macros.

 <iframe src="https://www.youtube.com/embed/qDvQF8xBCSk" frameborder="0" allowfullscreen></iframe>
 <br>